Queens Park and Botanic Gardens - East Toowoomba

 - Dog Off-Leash Area

-- Lindsay Street All-abilities Playground and BBQ area
+- Lindsay Street All-abilities playground and barbecue area

 In 1861, the municipal council was granted land where the Grammar School is now located but by 1871 it was exchanged for the present site (Government Camping Ground Reserve).
 This parcel of land had been used for grazing and was studded with deep holes made by brick makers.
 In 1872, Mayor W.H.
 Groom was instrumental in obtaining grants to fence the area and establish a botanical garden.